Taxation and Currency Issues in Damages Awards

 Given the complexities involved in assessing taxes, even at a relatively simplified level, it is likely to be useful to secure the input of individuals with hands-on experience of tax assessment in the relevant jurisdictions, to validate the approach being undertaken.
 This input may come from the parties’ own finance teams, or existing external taxation advisers.
 Several consulting firms active in the assessment of losses in international arbitration, including the authors’ own firm, have tax groups that also offer expertise in this area.

 Why does currency matter?

 Issues of currency arise very frequently in assessing losses in international arbitration.
-The critical issue is not so much the currency in which any award is to be paid – unless the currency is truly exotic (unlikely) or subject to exchange controls (at least sometimes explicitly ruled out),a payment in one currency can today be quickly and very cheaply exchanged into another currency if the recipient wishes.
-The critical issue is, instead: in what currency is the award to be calculated, and at what dates are any amounts in other currencies to be translated into the award currency?
+The critical issue is not so much the currency in which any award is to be paid – unless the currency is truly exotic (unlikely) or subject to exchange controls (at least sometimes explicitly ruled out), a payment in one currency can today be quickly and very cheaply exchanged into another currency if the recipient wishes.
+The critical issue is, instead, in what currency is the award to be calculated, and on what dates are any amounts in other currencies to be translated into the award currency?

-The following example (which mirrors several of the author’s recent cases) illustrates the impact this can make.
+The following example (which mirrors several of the authors’ recent cases) illustrates the effect this can have.
 Consider a loss suffered most immediately in a local currency, of 100 million currency units, and an award five years later.
 During the intervening period, local currency interest rates have been at 10 per cent, euro interest rates at 5 per cent, and the exchange rate has depreciated from 10 to 20 local currency units to the euro, all as shown in the table below.